Ciantic/ngsi-ld-sdk/README.md

 ## Notes

 This wrapper intentionally sets the Content-Type and Accept headers to `application/ld+json` for all requests.
-One exception: `queryBatch` and `temporalQueryBatch` are still using `application/json`, reason being that Stellio didn't support `@context` proeprty in query batch and temporal query batch, but Orion-LD did.
+Exceptions: `queryBatch` and `temporalQueryBatch` are still using `application/json`, reason being that Stellio didn't support `@context` proeprty in query batch and temporal query batch, but Orion-LD did.
 Thus the SDK wrapper sets the Content-Type and Accept headers to `application/json` for those two requests.

+Geo functions use `application/geo+json` for Accept headers, as required by the NGSI-LD specification.